JamieBort/Portfolio-Website/README.md

 # My Portfolio Website

+###Business Requirements
+The site shall:

+* provide the user a way to easily find, look at, and download my resume
+* allow the user to message me directly via a form that goes into my email inbox, (and maybe texts me?)
+* display to the user all of the projects that I wish them to see.
+* show my interests as they pertain to my career and technical abilities.

+### Functional Requirements

 ### Status
 201909
 Need to fix the the branches - somehow lost files when pushed to new branch.
 Specifically the TechnologyTableIframe branch